 Rule: For factual claims about our product, prefer FIRST_PARTY.

-Use THIRD_PARTY only for industry context, never for our facts.
+Use THIRD_PARTY only for industry context, never for facts about our own product.

-For every factual claim in your output, cite the source in this format:
+Step B: For every factual claim in your answer, cite the source inline:

-If a claim cannot be cited, mark it [UNCITED] so the reviewer can verify.
+If a claim cannot be tied to a quote, mark it [UNCITED] so a reviewer can verify or cut it.

 Step 6: For code vs docs, declare which wins

-- Every claim in the output has a citation.
+- Every factual claim in the output carries a citation (or an explicit

-- Citations point to the canonical source, not drafts.
+[UNCITED]tag). - Citations point to the canonical source, not to drafts or debate.

 If it still fails

-- Delete the secondary sources entirely; if the model needs only canonical, just give canonical.
+- Delete the secondary sources entirely.
+If the model only needs the canonical doc, give it only the canonical doc.

-- For high-stakes work, audit every citation manually before scaling.
+- For high-stakes work, audit every citation manually before scaling the prompt.

 Prevention